Professional Liability Insurance

 Understanding Liability Cover & ‘Claims Made’ Policy Wordings:

-Most Liability cover, D&O and Medical Malpractice is written on a ‘claims made’ basis, which means that the policy covers claims that are made (and reported to insurers) from when the incident supposedly occurred but using the current policy cover.
-(This is why it is essential for the Insured to sign and agree any claims declarations and in some instances where we are required to obtain Claim Summaries from previous insurers).
+Most Liability cover, D&O, and Medical Malpractice are written on a ‘claims made’ basis, which means that the policy covers claims made (and reported to insurers) from when the incident supposedly occurred but using the current policy cover.
+(This is why the Insured needs to sign and agree on any claims declarations and in some instances where we are required to obtain Claim Summaries from previous insurers).

-A claim is generally notifiable under an PII policy when the insured first becomes aware of a circumstance that could lead to a claim (be it fault or non-fault); this could be anything ranging from a disagreement or dispute to the insured receiving a written statement of a claim.
+A claim is generally notifiable under a PII policy when the insured first becomes aware of a circumstance that could lead to a claim (be it a fault or non-fault); this could be anything ranging from a disagreement or dispute to the insured receiving a written statement of a claim.

 ‘Claims Made’ policies are: